-Launching a business and getting it off the ground against the odds is undeniably an impressive achievement.
+Launching a business and getting it off the ground against the odds is undeniably an impressive achievement, particularly in a pandemic.
 At some point, though, every business needs to grow, and this throws up a battery of new challenges to an entrepreneur, requiring personal qualities beyond the self-belief, passion and creativity which first breathed life into the enterprise.

 But what are those qualities, and do you have them?
 Martin Brown of business advisor Elephant’s Child, which helps support entrepreneurs, spells out the key strengths required.